 As recited in the Joint Petition of the parties, Avista will be the sole purchaser of Potlatch's generation and said purchase is intended to satisfy Avista's obligations under PURPA to purchase power from the qualifying facilities at the Lewiston plant.
 Avista will pay Potlatch \$42.92 per MWh up to a maximum base generation amount of 543,120 MWh (544,608 during a leap year) generated by Potlatch during each July 1 through June 30 period (Operating Year) of the Agreement.
-This amount is equivalent to 62 average MW and is referred to in the Agreement as the "Base Generation Amount."
-Amounts generated by Potlatch in excess of the maximum Base Generation Amount."
-Amounts generated by Potlatch in excess of the maximum Base Generation Amount each Operating Year ("Excess Generation Amount") will either be purchased by Avista at 85% of the applicable Mid-Columbia Index Price, with a price cap of \$55 per MWh, or used by Potlatch to reduce its load requirement from Avista.
-The purchase of Potlatch's Excess Generation Amount by Avista is limited to 43,800 MWh (5 average MW) each Operating Year.
+This amount is equivalent to 62 average megawatts (aMW) and is referred to in the Agreement as the "Base Generation Amount."
+Amounts generated by Potlatch in excess of the maximum Base Generation Amount each Operating Year ("Excess Generation Amount") will either be purchased by Avista at 85% of the applicable Mid-Columbia Firm Index Price, with a price cap of \$55 per MWh, or used by Potlatch to reduce its load requirements from Avista.
+The purchase of Potlatch's Excess Generation Amounts by Avista is limited to 43,800 MWh (5 aMW) each Operating Year.
+Excess Generation Amounts above this level would be used by Potlatch to serve its load requirements.

 Additionally, it is noted that Potlatch has the capacity to generate additional amounts ("Incremental Generation Amounts") under certain circumstances.
-The Purchase and Sale Agreement provides for the purchase by Avista of Incremental Generation Amounts, under the terms and conditions specified in the Agreement.
+The Purchase and Sale Agreement provides for the purchase by Avista of Incremental Generation Amounts when it is mutually beneficial to both parties, under the terms and conditions specified in the Agreement.

-As reflected in the Agreement, Avista will serve Potlatch's load requirement at Lewiston's plant under its Extra Large General Service Schedule 25 rates, including all applicable rate adjustments, unless the Commission issues an Order in the future authorizing different billing rates.
+As reflected in the Agreement, Avista will serve Potlatch's load requirements at Potlatch's Lewiston plant under its Extra Large General Service Schedule 25 rates, including the present Power Cost Adjustment (PCA) surcharge and all applicable rate adjustments, unless the Commission issues an Order in the future authorizing different billing rates.